FlowFuse/node-red-dashboard/docs/en/user/home-assistant.md

 # Running Node-RED with Home Assistant

 Node-RED can be integrated with Home Assistant (**HA**) in 2 modes:
-1. Running Node-RED on an separate host, and connecting to the HA server via HTTP messaging or the `node-red-contrib-home-assistant-websocket` node-set
+1. Running Node-RED on an separate host, and connecting to the HA server via HTTP messaging or through the `node-red-contrib-home-assistant-websocket` node-set

-2. Using the internal Node-RED add-on within HA, which comes by default as part of the HA installation
+2. Using the internal Node-RED add-on within HA, which comes as part of the default HA installation

 ### Configuring FlowFuse Dashboard (Node-RED dashboard 2.0) in Home Assistant